The king of the aquarium, Discus fish are one of the most beautiful freshwater fish available for the home aquarium.

 Discus Fish Types

-The different types Discus are based on their colorations.
+The different types of Discus are based on their colorations.
 Varieties such as Giant Flora and Red Alenquer Discus boast light blues and deep reds, while Albino Platinum Discus are all white with red eyes that seem to almost glow.

 There are so many different types, it is worth your time to create a shoal that has the colors you like the most.